Jamalam360/dynamo/README.md

 # Dynamo

-_Dynamo_ is a configuration library for Deno applications that allows users to decide what format they wish to use, with no extra work from developers.
+_Dynamo_ is a useful configuration library for Deno applications.

-## Supported Formats

-- JSON
-- JSONC
-- YAML
-- TOML
-- INI*
-- Properties
-- Improperties

-*: _Formats marked with an asterisk do not support arrays._

 ## Usage